 - The Governor or former Governor of Texas;

 - A Texas legislator or retired legislator;

-- The attorney general or a former attorney general;
+- The Attorney General for Texas or a former Attorney General;

 - A county treasurer.